 Dongshan Township

-Dongshan Township is located in the central part of Yilan County and serves as an important transitional zone connecting the Yilan Plain with the Central Mountain Range.
-Formerly known as “Winter Melon Mountain,” the name reflects strong elements of local life and culture.
-Geographically, it borders Sanxing Township and Luodong Township to the north, Wujie Township to the northeast, Su’ao Township to the southeast, Nan’ao Township to the south, and Datong Township to the west, covering a broad area.
-With a population of approximately 53,000, it is the third most populous administrative district in Yilan County and the fifth most populous township-level division in all of Taiwan.
+Dongshan Township, formerly known as “Donggua Mountain,” is located in central Yilan County, Taiwan, at the southeastern edge of the Yilan Plain and the starting point of the northeastern Central Mountain Range.
+It borders Sanxing Township and Luodong Township to the north, a small section with Wujie Township to the northeast, Su’ao Township to the southeast, and both Nan’ao Township and Datong Township to the south and southwest.
+With a population of about 53,000, it is the third most populous township in Yilan County and the fifth most populous township in Taiwan.

 Read more